pragmint/open-practices/capabilities-maturity-assessment.md

 ### [Visibility of Work in the Value Stream](/capabilities/visibility-of-work-in-the-value-stream.md)

-1. **Limited Visibility:** Teams have little understanding of the flow of work from idea to customer, and lack visibility into the current state of products and features.
+1. **Limited Visibility:** Teams have little understanding of the flow of work from idea to customer.
+They lack visibility into the current state of products and features.
-2. **Partial Visibility:** Teams have some visibility into the flow of work, but it's limited to their own area of responsibility, and they lack a comprehensive understanding of the entire value stream.
+2. **Partial Visibility:** Teams have some visibility into the flow of work, but it's limited to their own area of responsibility.
+They lack a comprehensive understanding of the entire value stream.
-3. **Visual Management:** Teams use visual displays and dashboards to track the flow of work, and have a good understanding of the current state of products and features, but may not have a complete view of the entire value stream.
+3. **Managed Visibility:** Teams use visual displays and dashboards to track the flow of work.
+They have a good understanding of the current state of products and features, but may not have a complete view of the entire value stream.
-4. **End-to-End Visibility:** Teams have a complete and up-to-date understanding of the flow of work from idea to customer, with real-time visibility into the current state of products and features, and use data to improve the flow of work.
+4. **End-to-End Visibility:** Teams have a complete and up-to-date understanding of the flow of work from idea to customer, with real-time visibility into the current state of products and features.
+They use data to improve the flow of work.